-- 29.-(1) The authorised development must not be operated to generate a net electrical output of more than 1520MWe unless and until sub-paragraph (2) has been satisfied. - (2) The authorised development must not be operated at a net electrical output of more than 1520MWe until the undertaker submits a scheme to demonstrate there is sufficient space within the Order limits to comply with the land footprint requirement for the retrofitting of appropriate capture equipment for a generating station with a net electrical output of up to 1700MWe.
-The scheme shall be submitted to and approved in writing by the relevant planning authority in consultation with the Environment Agency.
-The scheme shall include as a minimum- - (a) information required by the form "Environment Agency verification of CCS Readiness New Natural Gas Combined Cycle Power Station Using Post-Combustion Solvent Scrubbing," as outlined in Annex C of the DECC Guidance for a generating station with a net electrical output of more than 1520MWe and up to 1,700MWe; and - (b) details demonstrating how the capture equipment will fit into the space allocated for the plant including the submission of engineering design details.
+- (a) the undertaker has submitted to the Secretary of State a revised CCS proposal; - (b) The revised CCS proposal demonstrates that there is sufficient space available to comply with the land footprint requirement for the retrofitting of appropriate capture equipment for a generating station with a net electrical output of up to 1,700 MWe (1,748 MWe gross). - (c) The revised CCS proposal includes as a minimum- - (i) information required by the form "Environment Agency verification of CCS Readiness New Natural Gas Combined Cycle Power Station Using Post-Combustion Solvent Scrubbing", as outlined in Annex C of the DECC Guidance, for a generating station with a net electrical output of more than 1,520 MWe (1,563 MWe gross) and up to 1,700 MWe (1,748 MWe gross); and - (ii) details demonstrating how the capture equipment will fit into the space allocated for the plant including the submission of engineering design details. - (d) The Secretary of State, in consultation with the Environment Agency, has approved the revised CCS proposal in writing.

-SCHEDULE 2
+SCHEDULE 2 Article 14